 Although it may not look very exciting now this old piece of metal is all that remains of an Iron Age sword, a weapon of value and status, which came for display in the museum in 2005.

-The sword fragment above shows the ‘tang’ on the right hand side.
-All organic hilt materials have long since decomposed exposing the tang (the protrusion at the end of the blade to which the hilt is attached).
+All organic materials used for the hilt (handle) have long since decomposed, exposing the tang.
 The hilt may have been carved from wood, bone or ivory and decorated to reflect the importance of such a sword and the status of its owner.
-Below you can see a reconstruction to show how the sword may have looked when it was new.
-The tang is now covered by the hilt.
+Below you can see an artist's reconstruction of how the Iron Age sword may have looked when it was new.

 - In About us